Venom 2: Release date, cast, trailer and latest news for Let There Be Carnage

 Much of the film's creative direction, though, will still come from star and executive producer Hardy.
 “Tom is very involved with the writing with Kelly Marcel of the new story, so it’s very much centered around their take,” Serkis said (via /Film.)

-Will Spider-Man be in Venom 2?
+Is Tom Holland's Spider-Man in Venom 2?

 While Sony and Marvel are no longer splitting apart over Spider-Man (with Marvel making one more solo Spidey flick and having him in another team-up movie), at some point we'd expect the characters to come together.